-7-24.5 Counting DBE Participation and Commercially Useful Functions:

-49 CFR Part 26.55 specifies when DBE credit shall be awarded for work performed by a DBE.
+7-24.5 Counting DBE Participation and Commercially Useful Functions: 49 CFR Part 26.55 specifies when DBE credit shall be awarded for work performed by a DBE.
 DBE credit can only be awarded for work actually performed by DBEs themselves for the types of work for which they are certified.
-On the Anticipated DBE Participation Statement only include the dollars that a DBE is expected to earn for work they perform with their own workforce and equipment.
-Submit a revised Anticipated DBE Participation Statement to reflect changes to the initial Anticipated DBE Participation Statement within 14 business days from the date of the change.
+When reporting DBE Commitments, only include the dollars that a DBE is expected to earn for work they perform with their own workforce and equipment.
+Update DBE Commitments to reflect changes to the initial amount that was previously reported or to add DBEs not initially reported.